D-Hank/PRS-Net/README.md

 To run this project from the start, first run `python augment.py` to generate augmented data.
 It takes one day to run on CPU.

 Then run `python preprocess.py` to generate voxel, point cloud and closest points.
 We use 4 processes to run simultaneously, which takes around 2 days with CUDA acceleration.
+After that, run `python check.py` to check the completeness of data and generate bad model list.

 Finally use `python main.py` to run the main program.
 It takes 0.5 hour to train.